kurzmichael02-hue/kurzmichael02-hue/README.md

 I went into fullstack because owning just one slice of a product was never enough.
 Understanding how every layer fits together sharpens everything I ship.

-Open to **full-time · part-time · contract** — remote only · available to work from Russia.
+Open to **full-time · part-time · contract** — remote only · available worldwide

 ---